blockvigil/ethvigil-docs/docs/web_gettingstarted.md

 ---
 id: web_onboarding
-title: Getting Started with GUI
+title: Getting Started with the Web UI
 sidebar_label: Using the Web Interface
 ---